k3s-ia-lab/infra/_setup/k3s/README.md

 ---

-# Options without the embeddded ssh tunnel strategy
+# Options without the embeddded proxy strategy

 ## Option 1: You have control over your home network dns server